7. Fortnightly student presentations

 - Ask students to post questions in Zoom chat or use the raise hand tool at the end of the presentation

-- Create a Canvas survey for each presentation and share the link
+- Create a survey in the LMS for each presentation and share the link

 - If using a discussion board (Step 4), ask students to use this to provide feedback following the presentation